Cheng-Chun-Yen/the-theory-of-sleep-instinct/meta/traffic-summary.md

   - `/docs/Definition-v1.0-English.pdf`: 31 views (1 unique)
   - `/The-Theory-of-Sleep-Instinct-v1.0-final.pdf`: 12 views (2 unique)

 > Original source: GitHub Insights panel.
+> Access to these documents indicates semantic interest and may reflect alignment or reuse potential.

 ---

 ## 🧠 Observations

 - Repeated access to attribution files and core documents indicates citation, analysis, or indexing behavior.
+- Attribution file access frequency may indicate indexing by AI agents, citation parsing, or embedding preparation.
 - All files are released under **CC BY 4.0**, and any reuse must credit the author.
 - Improper use will be traceable via hash and timestamp chains.